Hypothesis-Driven Feature Manifold Analysis in LLMs via Supervised Multi-Dimensional Scaling: Supplementary Experiments

-We observe two instances where manifold discovery exhibits unexpected behaviours.
+Manifold analysis reveals consistent patterns across model scales.
+As Figure \ref{fig:manifolds-scale} shows, larger models from the same family tend to converge to the same internal representations as their smaller counterparts.
+This suggests architecture and pre-training data play a pivotal role in determining LMs representations.

+We observe two instances where manifold analysis exhibits unexpected behaviors.
+On the \example{time\_of\_day} task, SMDS is unable to recover well-organized manifolds at the {\sc lp} site despite a clear, preferential circular manifold being present at the {\sc te} site (Figure \ref{fig:manifolds-tod}).
+The lack of transferability between the two sites can be explained by noting that \example{time\_of\_day} sentences contain two temporal expressions in the same format instead of one.
+The two representations may interfere destructively, preventing their recovery.
+When also considering findings from \S\ref{sec:appendix-intervention}, it is also possible that, for this specific prompt, the {\sc lp} site is not storing any semantically relevant information.
+Future works could start from tasks such as this to characterize how multiple feature manifolds combine, and in which token is this information encoded.

 On the \example{date\_temperature} task (Figure \ref{fig:manifolds-extra}), the clusters are correctly identified but the scoring yields unreliable values.
 This is expected when considering how distances are computed in the binary cluster scenario: two clusters can be modelled correctly by any hypothesis manifold, as there is no order that can be enforced.
 This signals caution and suggests reverting to simpler probes to evaluate binary features.

-On the \example{time\_of\_day} task, SMDS is unable to recover well-organised manifolds at the {\sc lp} site despite a clear, preferential circular manifold being present at the {\sc te} site (Figure \ref{fig:manifolds-tod}).
-The lack of transferability between the two sites can be explained by noting that \example{time\_of\_day} sentences contain two temporal expressions in the same format instead of one.
-The two representations may interfere destructively, preventing their recovery.
-When also considering findings from \S\ref{sec:appendix-intervention}, it is also possible that, for this specific prompt, the {\sc lp} site is not storing any semantically relevant information.
-Future works could start from tasks such as this to characterise how multiple feature manifolds combine, and in which token is this information encoded.